raspberrypilearning/interactive-animation/en/step_7.md

 --- /collapse ---
 --- /task ---

 Your second sprite has exactly the same code as your first sprite.
-Do not run the program until you have begun to alter the second sprite.
-You will not see the second sprite because it is sitting underneath the first sprite.
+Do not run the program until you have begun to alter the second sprite - you will not see the second sprite because it is sitting underneath the first sprite.

 --- task ---